ninjaaron/replacing-bash-scripting-with-python/README.rst

 \*nix operating systems.

 They main reason I would recommend Python is if you already know it.
-If you don't know anything besides BASH, Python is a reasonable choice for your next language.
-It has a lot of mature, fast third-party libraries in a lot of domains.
-That's the main reason that matters to me.
+If you don't know anything besides BASH (or BASH and lower-level languages like C or even Java), Python is a reasonable choice for your next language.
+It has a lot of mature, fast third-party libraries in a lot of domains -- science, math, web, machine learning, etc. It's also generally considered easy to learn and has become a major teaching language.

-The other very compelling reason to learn Python is that it is the language covered in this tutorial.
+The other very compelling reason to learn Python is that it is the language covered in this very compelling tutorial.

 Learn Python
 ------------